 As depicted on the Future Land Use Map, the largest land use in Jersey Parks and Open Space will comprise approximately 10.1% of Jersey approximately 31.85% of the total land use.
 The future land use plan spaces as well as the golf course, open spaces and floodplain devoted to parks and open spaces.
 The smaller land uses include the discussion during public meetings and input.
-Residents of Jersey Village public/semi-public, high density residential, office, and detention/ take pride in their parks and voiced strong support of the system's continued success and preservation into the future.
+Residents of Jersey Village continued success and preservation into the future.
 Jersey Meadow Golf Club is a strong community asset that has seen a resurgence of use since 2019.
 The City has made strategic investments to improve the quality of